p2arthur/peer_review_challenge/README.md

 **transformSearchParamsTransations()** - Transaction transformation and zod validation

+2 - Dispathes the params based on the transaction type in the url - if(pay)

-2 - Transform the groups of transaction params into actual transaction objects and pass them into a zod form
+3 - Transform the groups of transaction params into actual transaction objects and pass them into a zod form

-3 - Validates the form fields with zod - displays error if invalid fields
+4 - Validates the form fields with zod - displays error if invalid fields

-4 - Populates the transactions array of the Transaction Wizard UI with the valid data
+5 - Pushes the transactions array from the URL seach params functionality into the Transactions array of the transaction wizards, that then populates the User interface

 ```ts
 export function useTransactionSearchParamsBuilder() {